praful-prakash-goel/Transformer-From-Scratch/README.md

 - `train.py` – Training loop with checkpointing and simple inference testing
 - `app.py` – Streamlit application for model demo

-The model follows the original *"Attention is All You Need"* architecture with modern improvements (pre-norm, proper masking).
+The model follows the original *"Attention is All You Need"* (Vaswani et al., 2017) architecture with modern improvements:
+- *Pre-Normalization* (Pre-Norm) for stable training.
+- *Key-Value Caching* for *O(1)* generation latency.
+- *Sliding Window Context Management* to handle long-sequence generation without memory crashes.

 ## Model Architecture